Schur Functors and Categorified Plethysm: Schur functors

 The element $p_\lambda \in k[S_n]$ is called the \define{Young symmetrizer} corresponding to the $n$-box Young diagram $\lambda$.
 Since the group algebra $k[S_n]$ acts on $V^{\otimes n}$ by permuting the factors, the Young symmetrizer gives a projection

-whose range is a subspace called $S_\lambda(V)$.
-Since $p_\lambda$ commutes with everything in $k[S_n]$, this subspace is invariant under the action of $S_n$, and---as already mentioned---it is a direct sum of copies of a specific irreducible representation of $S_n$.
+whose image is a subspace called $S_\lambda(V)$.
+Since $p_\lambda$ commutes with everything in $k[S_n]$, this subspace is invariant under the action of $S_n$, and it is a direct sum of copies of a specific irreducible representation of $S_n$.
 But the point is this: there is a functor

-which sends a space $V$ to corresponding subspace $S_\lambda(V)$.
-Any finite direct sum of functors of the form $S_\lambda$ is traditionally called a `Schur functor'.
-For example:
+which sends a space $V$ to the space $S_\lambda(V) \subseteq V^{\otimes n}$.
+This is called a `Schur functor'.
+Departing slightly from tradition, we could call any finite direct sum of functors of the form $S_\lambda$ a `Schur functor'.
+We have many examples: